 Get rid of plastic sandwich bags

-As I’m sure you’re getting the picture now that plastic is pretty bad for the environment.
+As I’m sure you’re getting the picture now that plastic is not environmentally friendly.
 In fact, according to one study, there will be more plastic in the ocean than fish by 2050 unless we change our ways.
 That’s a pretty bold statement and frankly, it’s quite frightening.

-Instead, pick up some silicone sandwich bags which are reusable, washable and airtight.
+Instead, pick up some silicone sandwich bags which far more environmentally friendly.
+These silicone bags are reusable, washable and airtight.
+They can also store food in the freezer and lay flat so that they take up less space.

 Back away from the disposable batteries

-With so many of our personal and household items using rechargeable batteries these days, such as our mobile phones, laptops and tablets, it is a mystery why consumers still opt for the disposable forms of AAA, AA and 9-volt batteries.
+With so many of our personal and household items using rechargeable batteries these days, such as our mobile phones, laptops and tablets, it is surprising to find so many disposable forms of AAA, AA and 9-volt batteries in our homes.

 Disposable batteries typically end up in the landfill.
-The damage here is that when these batteries end up in the landfill sites, as they breakdown they release mercury into the earth.
-Not good!
+The damage here is that when these batteries end up in the landfill sites, as they breakdown they release toxins into the earth.
+This is really not environmentally friendly at all.

-This year, ditch the disposable batteries and invest in some rechargeable batteries instead.
+We recommend ditching the disposable batteries and investing in some rechargeable batteries instead.
 They may initially be a little more expensive but they will save money in the long run.

 Rechargeable batteries are either made with nickel or lithium and are completely recyclable which reduces hazardous chemicals into the earth.